Portable and ultra-fine steam deep cleans skin. Short session times due to fine steam.

 One button operation makes it very easy to use.
 Sleek, portable design with ozone nano technology.
 Falls on the lower end of the price range.

-The force of the steam is fairly weak, and the until feels somewhat flimsy.
+The force of the steam is fairly weak, and the unit feels somewhat flimsy.
 Not compatible with essential oils.

 Steams, can be used as humidifier and steams towels.
 Comes with handy set of tools to eliminate blackheads, acne, etc. Great price, and the unit is portable.